jokob-sk/NetAlertX/docs/HOME_ASSISTANT.md

 PiAlert comes with MQTT support, allowing you to show all detected devices as devices in Home Assistant.
 It also supplies a collection of stats, such as number of online devices.

+## ⚠ Note

+- Please note that discovery takes about ~10s per device.
+- Deleting of devices is not handled automatically.
+Please use [MQTT Explorer](https://mqtt-explorer.com/) to delete devices in the broker (Home Assistant), if needed.

 ## 🧭 Guide